-While on a fishing trip, Harry Baldwin (Ray Milland) and his family hear an explosion and realize that Los Angeles has been leveled by a nuclear attack.
-Looters and killers are everywhere.
-Escaping to the hills with his family, he sets about the business of surviving in a world where, he knows, the old ideals of humanity will be first casualties.
-Not one to give up, he holds up a store for supplies and hides the family in a cave.Written by
+While on a fishing trip, Harry Baldwin (Ray Milland) and his family hear an immense explosion and realise the awful truth; Los Angeles has been leveled by a nuclear attack.
+Mayhem and madness are everywhere.
+Escaping to the hills with his family, he sets about the business of surviving in a world where, he knows, the old ideals of humanity will be its first casualties.
+Not one to give up, Harry doors things to make sure his family has a chance at surviving.Written by

 When Mr. Baldwin throws a pail of gasoline across the busy highway to make the traffic stop so they could get across, the resultant fire is much larger and more prolonged than the small amount shown could have produced.
 See more »

 Go into it expecting little, and you'll get a lot.

 American International pics are pretty consistent lesser-grade pleasures.
 If you have a taste for them, there is a vast library of reasonably entertaining AIP movies out there.
 And occasionally they even outdo themselves.
 Panic in Year Zero is one of those better than average movies.
 Working with a typically low AIP budget, Milland, as director, concentrated on getting really fine performances out of the actors and telling his post-atomic war story by focusing on one family trying to find safety in isolation.
 Overall, it worked well and makes this a film worth seeing.

 40 of 48 people found this review helpful.

 | Report this